 Curriculum & Schedule

-In this craft and tradition orientation phase, discussions and readings of exemplary published work across the diverse history of the form will help writers understand the essay tradition and their place in it.
+In this craft and tradition orientation phase, discussions and readings of exemplary published work across the diverse history of the form will help writers understand the essay tradition and their place in it, and the kinds and forms of essays being published today.
 Also, students will review advanced lessons in essay-craft (structure, form, narrative modes, narrative arc, use of time, description, voice, etc.), to develop a common language with which to talk about craft and how to offer effective feedback to their peers, in preparation for the first workshop phase (Phase 2).
-Writers will complete goal-setting exercises, share short exercises, and will learn about each other’s work.
+Writers will complete goal-setting exercises, write and share short exercises, and will learn about each other’s work.
 Students will also be introduced to revision strategies and practice giving constructive, craft-based feedback.
-By the end of this phase, students will select and fine-tune 3 to 5 essays for Phase 2.
+By the end of this phase, students will select and fine-tune 3 to 5 essays for Phase II.

 During this phase, each student will workshop a total of 3 to 5 essays (student’s choice).
 Each week, these essays will be presented to the workshop (schedule to be determined).
-Each writer will be given a thorough critique on each essay, with notes on strengths and weaknesses, and suggestions from the instructor for overall growth areas for their writing.
-Ongoing discussions of exemplary published work will focus on advanced craft lessons as they arise.
+Each writer will be given a thorough critique on each essay, with oral and/or written feedback from the instructor and fellow students on strengths and weaknesses, prospects for publication, and suggestions for overall growth areas for their writing, Ongoing discussions of exemplary published work will focus on advanced craft lessons as they arise.

-In four weekly class wide sessions, writers will be introduced to a comprehensive framework for revision.
+In three weekly class wide sessions, writers will be introduced to a comprehensive framework for revision.
 During this phase, writers will select 3 to 5 essays to move toward publishable quality and begin revising.
-Students may also choose to share additional new essays or drafts with each other and the instructor for additional feedback, where needed.
+Students may also choose to workshop one revision of an essay workshopped in Phase II.
 Students are also encouraged to use this phase to identify the marketplace options for their work, develop a short list of likely publications, consider revising with specific publication in mind, and begin to send out their essays.

 At the end of this final phase, in a private one-hour consultation with the instructor, students will discuss their progress in the program, their publication and career plans, and steps for moving forward in their work and career.